-As the name suggests, phishing simulations are simulated attacks sent in from the company to its employees to test whether or not they can recognize phishing attempts.
+Simulated attacks sent from the company to its employees can test whether or not employees recognize phishing attempts.
 This technique plays a pivotal role in every organization’s cybersecurity awareness strategy.
-By being exposed to these simulated attacks, employees learn to recognize and respond to actual attacks, which builds their confidence and ability to maintain constant vigilance against such threats.
+By being exposed to these simulated phishing emails, employees learn to recognize and respond to actual attacks and become vigilant against cybersecurity threats.

-In phishing simulations, employees experience firsthand the different scenarios of an actual phishing attack without jeopardizing their company’s real-life assets.
-Phishing simulations offer a safe space for employees to train themselves by removing the stigma associated with actually committing cybersecurity mistakes.
-This way, they can progressively become the company’s strongest assets against cybercriminals.
+Employees can experience firsthand different scenarios of actual phishing attacks without jeopardizing the company’s real-life assets.
+Phishing simulations offer a safe space for employees to recognize cybersecurity threats without falling victim to these scams.

-Phishing simulations can also be used as a post-training strategy.
-In this scenario, simulations are a way to measure a training module’s effectiveness and if employees absorbed the content.
+Phishing simulations can also be used as a post-training strategy to measure a training module’s effectiveness to determine if employees understood and retained the content.

 How Phishing Simulations Work

-An ideal phishing simulation will resemble a real-world cyber-attack.
+The ideal phishing simulation resembles a real-world cyber-attack.
 The email template and landing page should be realistic and credible.
-It can include an endless set of common corporate email themes such as password reset, HR communications, bank details, etc. It should also constantly be inciting employees to open email attachments, click on links, or enter credentials.
+It can include an endless set of common corporate email themes such as password reset, HR communications, and bank details.
+It should encourage employees to open email attachments and click on links.

-When choosing the right tool to help you run phishing simulations, consider the importance of having suitable templates that match every department of your company – the more customizable the templates are, the better.
-Attackers do their best to personalizing the emails they will send to an organization.
-Therefore you should think the same way to protect your workforce better.
+When choosing the right tool to help you run phishing simulations, consider the importance of having suitable templates that match every department of your company.
+Attackers do their best to personalize the emails they will send to an organization.

-Also, you might want to prioritize a product that automates processes and makes your job easier.
-Providers that offer easy customization and a library of existing simulated emails and landing pages will help your team increase efficiency by eliminating time-consuming tasks.
+Incorporating a product that automates this process can make your job easier.
+Providers that offer easy customization and a library of existing simulated emails and landing pages will help your team increase efficiency and eliminate time-consuming tasks.

 Benefits of Phishing Simulations

-One significant benefit of running phishing simulation campaigns is to improve the cyber behaviors of employees in the long run and to make the employee a key element in the organization’s cyber defense strategy.
+This information can be used by IT and infosec teams to further educate employees.
+Running phishing simulation campaigns can improve the cyber behaviors of employees in the long run and make the employee a key element in the organization’s cyber defense strategy.

-Phishing Simulations and cybersecurity training are complementary strategies that should always walk together to keep your workforce aware and protected against cyber threats.
+Phishing Simulations and cybersecurity training are complementary strategies that work together to keep your workforce aware and protected against cyber threats.